1974–75 in English football: Diary of the season

-31 August 1974: At the end of August, champions Liverpool have gained the lead of the First Division under new manager Bob Paisley, one point ahead of Ipswich Town, Everton and Manchester City, whose 2–1 defeat of Leeds United leaves the champions just one point off the bottom.
+31 August 1974: At the end of August, Liverpool have gained the lead of the First Division under new manager Bob Paisley, one point ahead of Ipswich Town, Everton and Manchester City, whose 2–1 defeat of Leeds United leaves the champions just one point off the bottom.

 12 September 1974: Brian Clough is sacked after 44 days and six league matches in charge of Leeds United, who have won just once in the league and stand 19th of 22 clubs in the First Division.
 He receives a pay-off in the region of £98,000.

 14 September 1974: Leeds United lose 2–1 to Burnley in their first match after the departure of Brian Clough.

 30 September 1974: With eight wins from their first ten games, Ipswich Town top the First Division table at the end of September.
 They lead Manchester City by two points.
 At the bottom, Queens Park Rangers, Tottenham Hotspur, Arsenal and Leeds United are level on points.

 4 October 1974: After nearly a month, Leeds United finally appoint a successor to Brian Clough by naming Jimmy Armfield of Bolton Wanderers as their new manager.

 5 October 1974: Leeds United beat Arsenal 2–0 at Elland Road to send the Gunners, who have been in the First Division since 1919, to the bottom of the table.

 22 October 1974: Don Revie's first England squad is announced, featuring six U23 players without full senior caps: Kevin Beattie of Ipswich Town, Middlesbrough's Willie Maddren, Birmingham City forward Trevor Francis, Stoke City's Alan Hudson and QPR pair Gerry Francis and Dave Thomas.

 30 October 1974: England beat Czechoslovakia 3–0 at Wembley in a European Championship qualifier, Don Revie's first match as manager.

 31 October 1974: Liverpool regain top spot in the First Division at the end of the month, one point ahead of Manchester City.
 Arsenal and Tottenham Hotspur continue to struggle in the relegation zone, where they have been joined by Luton Town.

 9 November 1974: Manchester City take over at the top of the First Division as Liverpool lose 3–1 at home to Arsenal.

 20 November 1974: England are held to a goalless draw by Portugal in their second 1976 European Championship qualifier.

 30 November 1974: Stoke City beat Leicester City 1–0 to move to the top of the First Division, but just three points separate the top nine clubs.
 Carlisle United's early form has deserted them, and they now lie in the relegation zone with Luton Town and Chelsea.